alukosdev/ccsp/frameworks/nist-framework-for-improving-critical-infrastructure-cybersecurity.md

 ## Overview

-The framework provides a common taxonomy and mechanism for organizations to:

-- Describe their current cybersecurity posture
-- Describe their target state for cybersecurity
-- Identify and prioritize opportunities for improvement within the context of a continuous and repeatable process
-- Assess progress toward the target state
-- Communicate among internal and external stakeholders about cybersecurity risk
+The National Institute of Standards and Technology developed the "Framework for Improving Critical Infrastructure Cybersecurity," which describes a voluntary risk management framework ("the Framework") that consists of standards, guidelines, and best practices to manage cybersecurity-related risk.
+The Framework's prioritized, flexible, and cost-effective approach helps to promote the protection and resilience of critical infrastructure and other sectors important to the economy and national security.

 !!!
 This framework is ideal to use as a supplement to best coding practices and code reviews and testing, but also functions as an approach to risk mitigation.